linroger/Finance-Notes-and-Marginalia/Clippings/Cost of Carry.md

   - Risk-free interest rate
 ---

 Eliana Rodgers / Investopedia

 ## What Is Cost of Carry?
 Cost of carry refers to costs associated with the carrying value of an investment.
 These costs can include financial costs, such as interest costs on bonds, interest expenses on margin accounts](https://www.investopedia.com/terms/m/marginaccount.asp), interest on loans used to make an investment, and any storage costs involved in holding a physical asset.

 Cost of carry may also include opportunity costs associated with taking one position over another.
 In the derivatives](https://www.investopedia.com/terms/d/derivative.asp) markets, cost of carry is an important factor for consideration when generating values associated with an asset’s future price.

 ### Key Takeaways
 - Cost of carry is a factor in both direct investing and derivative markets.
 - Carrying costs detract from total return for direct investors.
 - In the derivative markets, carrying costs are a factor that influence derivative contract pricing.
 ## Understanding Cost of Carry
 Cost of carry can be a factor in several areas of the financial market.
 As such, cost of carry will vary depending on the costs associated with holding a particular position.
 Cost of carry can be somewhat ambiguous across markets, which can have an effect on trading demand and may create arbitrage](https://www.investopedia.com/terms/a/arbitrage.asp) opportunities.

 ### Futures Cost of Carry Model
 In the derivatives market for futures](https://www.investopedia.com/terms/f/futuresmarket.asp) and forwards](https://www.investopedia.com/terms/f/forwardmarket.asp), cost of carry is a component of the calculation for the future price as notated below.
 The cost of carry associated with a physical commodity generally involves expenses tied to all of the storage costs that an investor foregoes over a period of time, including things like cost of physical inventory storage, insurance, and any potential losses from obsolescence.

-Each individual investor may also have their own carrying costs that influence their willingness to buy in the futures markets at different price levels.
+Each individual investor may also have their own carrying costs that influence their willingness to buy in the futures markets $\$a_t$$ different price levels.
 The futures market price calculation also takes into consideration convenience yield, which is a value benefit of actually holding the commodity.

 - F = Se ^ ((r + s - c) × t)
 Where:

 - F = the future price of the commodity